ceph/ceph/doc/bootstrap.rst

 information is provided in order to make clear which commands should be issued on which systems.

-"[any monitor]" identifies any Ceph node, and in the context of this installation guide means that the associated command can be run on any node.
+"[any node]" identifies any Ceph node, and in the context of this installation guide means that the associated command can be run on any node.